zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-weblogic.md

 1. Fill in the database information for the MySQL database.
 1. If using MySQL, add the text `?useUnicode=true&characterEncoding=UTF-8&\useFastDateParsing=false` to the URL line and test the connection.
 If it works, click *Next*.
 1. Select the target for the data source and click *Finish*.
-1. Connect DXP to the JDBC data source: in the `portal-ext.properties` file (see above) in the Liferay Home directory, enter the following line:
+1. Connect DXP to the JDBC data source.
+In the `portal-ext.properties` file (see above), enter the following line:

     ```properties
     jdbc.default.jndi.name=jdbc/LiferayPool
     ```

-## Mail Configuration
+## Connect to Mail Server

-Liferay DXP can be [connected to a mail server](../../setting-up-liferay-dxp/configuring-mail/connecting-to-a-mail-server.md) of your choice.
-Another option is WebLogic's mail session:
+You can connect Liferay DXP [to a mail server](../../setting-up-liferay-dxp/configuring-mail/connecting-to-a-mail-server.md) using its built-in mail session.
+You can also use WebLogic's mail session:

 1. Start WebLogic and log in to the Admin Server's console.
 1. Select *Services* &rarr; *Mail Sessions* from the *Domain Structure* box on the left hand side of the Admin Server's console UI.